-10.17 Amendment to Credit Agreement by and among Athyrium Opportunities Fund (A) LP as Administrative Agent and a Lender, Universal Biosensors Pty Ltd as borrower, Universal Biosensors, Inc. as a Guarantor, and the other Lenders and Guarantors as party thereto from time to time dated January 30, 2015.
 Incorporated by reference to our Current Report on Form 8-K filed on February 2, 2015 as Exhibit 10.1.

-10.18 Letter agreement entitled "Conditional Prepayment of Milestones and other amendments" between Universal Biosensors Pty Ltd and Siemens Healthcare Diagnostics Inc. dated March 9, 2016.
+Incorporated by reference to our Current Report on Form 8-K filed on February 19, 2016 as Exhibit 10.1.

+Incorporated by reference to our Current Report on Form 8-K filed on February 19, 2016 as Exhibit 10.2.

 Incorporated by reference to our Quarterly Report on Form 10-Q filed on April 21, 2016 as Exhibit 10.2.
-10.19 Amendment to Collaboration Agreement between Universal Biosensors Pty Ltd and Siemens Healthcare Diagnostics Inc. dated March 9, 2016.

 Incorporated by reference to our Current Report on Form 8-K filed on March, 2016 as Exhibit 99.1.
-10.20 Executive Service Agreement between Universal Biosensors Pty Ltd and Rick Legleiter dated 7 August 2017.

 Incorporated by reference to our Current Report on Form 8-K filed on August 7, 2017 as Exhibit 10.1.

-10.21 Amendment Number 2 and Consent to Credit Agreement by and among Athyrium Opportunities Fund (A) LP as Administrative Agent and a Lender, Universal Biosensors Pty Ltd as borrower, Universal Biosensors, Inc. as a Guarantor, and the other Lenders and Guarantors as party thereto from time to time dated December 29, 2017.
+Incorporated by reference to our Current Report on Form 8-K filed on August 7, 2017 as Exhibit 10.2.

 Incorporated by reference to our Current Report on Form 8-K filed on January 3, 2018 as Exhibit 10.1.

 13.0 Annual Report.
 Filed herewith.
 14.0 Code of Ethics.
 Incorporated by reference to our Annual Report on Form 10-K filed on March 28, 2008 as Exhibit 14.0.
 21.0 List of Subsidiaries.
 Filed herewith.
 24.0 Power of Attorney.
 Included on signature page.
 31.1 Certification of Principal Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act.
 Filed herewith.
 31.2 Certification of Principal Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act.
 Filed herewith.
-32.0 Certification of Principal Executive Officer and Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act.
+32.0 Certification of Principal Executive Officer and Principal Financial Officer pursuant to Section 906 of the Sarbanes- Oxley Act.
 Filed herewith.

-101 The following materials from the Universal Biosensors, Inc. Annual Report on Form 10-K for the financial year ended December 31, 2018 formatted in Extensible Business Reporting Language (XBRL): (i) the Consolidated Balance Sheets, (ii) the Consolidated Statements of Comprehensive Income/(Loss), (iii) the Consolidated Statements of Changes in Stockholder's Equity and Comprehensive Income/(Loss), (iv) the Consolidated Statements of Cash Flows and (v) the Notes to Consolidated Financial Statements.
+101 The following materials from the Universal Biosensors, Inc. Annual Report on Form 10-K for the financial year ended December 31, 2017 formatted in Extensible Business Reporting Language (XBRL): (i) the Consolidated Balance Sheets, (ii) the Consolidated Statements As provided in Rule 406T of Regulation S-T, this information is furnished herewith and not filed for purposes of Sections 11 and 12 of the Securities Act of 1933 and Section 18 of the Securities Exchange Act of 1934.

+of Comprehensive Income/(Loss), (iii) the Consolidated Statements of Changes in Stockholder's Equity and Comprehensive Income/(Loss), (iv) the Consolidated Statements of Cash Flows and (v) the Notes to Consolidated Financial

+Statements.